The gravitational field

-The gravitational field strength is a vector physical quantity which
+strength is a vector physical quantity which characterizes gravitational

-the gravitational force acting on a unit mass.
-There is another definition,
+gravitational force acting on a unit mass.
+There is another definition, where

-where the field strength is found by space and time derivatives of the
+the field strength is found by space and time derivatives of the gravitational

-gravitational field potentials or by the components of the gravitational tensor.
-[1]
+field potentials or by the components of gravitational

 Since the gravitational field is